Novel and self-consistency analysis of the QCD running coupling $\alpha_s(Q)$ in both the perturbative and nonperturbative domains

-The PMC single-scale approach determines a single effective PMC scale by using the RGE, which represents the overall effective momentum flow of the process and replaces all the multi-scales at each order on the basis of a mean value theorem.
-The PMC single-scale approach is a reliable substitution for the PMC multi-scale approach, which can further greatly suppress the residual scale dependence due to unknown perturbative terms~\cite{Huang:2021hzr}.
-The PMC predictions are scheme independent, which are ensured by the PMC conformal series, and by using the commensurate scale relations among different schemes~\cite{Brodsky:1994eh}, the determined PMC scale may be larger than the critical scale $Q_0$ by choosing a proper scheme other than the $\overline{\rm MS}$-scheme, then a solution of ``self-consistency problem" can be achieved.
-We have tried various intermediate schemes and found that the $V$-scheme is the best one.
-The gauge-independent $V$-scheme has some advantages.
-It corrects the static potential by higher-order QCD corrections, and it is particularly well-suited to summing the effects of gluon exchange at low momentum transfer, such as in evaluating the final-state interaction corrections to heavy quark production~\cite{Brodsky:1995ds}, or in evaluating the hard-scattering matrix elements underlying exclusive processes~\cite{Brodsky:1997dh}.
-And different from the $\overline{\rm MS}$-scheme, the physical $V$-scheme also models a smooth transition of the QCD running coupling through the thresholds of heavy quark productions, since it corrects the massive dependent corrections in running effect of the QCD coupling constant~\cite{Brodsky:1998mf}.
+The lately suggested PMC single-scale approach~\cite{Shen:2017pdu, Wu:2018cmb} determines a single effective PMC scale by using the RGE, which represents the overall effective momentum flow of the process and replaces all the multi-scales at each order on the basis of a mean value theorem.
+The PMC single-scale approach is a reliable substitution for the PMC multi-scale approach, which also greatly suppress the residual scale dependence due to unknown perturbative terms~\cite{Huang:2021hzr}.
+The PMC predictions are scheme independent, which are ensured by the PMC conformal series, and by using the commensurate scale relations among different schemes~\cite{Brodsky:1994eh}, the determined PMC scale may be larger than the critical scale $Q_0$ by choosing a proper scheme other than the $\overline{\rm MS}$-scheme, then a solution of the previous ``self-consistency problem" may be achieved.
+After trying various intermediate schemes, we find that the physical $V$-scheme may achieve the goal.
+The $V$-scheme coupling $\alpha_s^V$ is gauge-independent and physical, which is defined in the static limit of the scattering potential between two heavy quark-antiquark test charges~\cite{Appelquist:1977tw, Fischler:1977yf, Peter:1996ig, Schroder:1998vy}

+at the momentum transfer $q^2 = -Q^2$, where $C_F=({N_C^2-1})/({2N_C})$ is the Casimir operator for the fundamental representation of $SU(N_C)$-group with $N_C=3$ for QCD.
+The $V$-scheme coupling $\alpha_s^V$ has some advantages.
+It corrects the static potential by higher-order QCD corrections and is well-suited for summing the effects of gluon exchanges at low momentum transfer, such as in evaluating the final-state interaction corrections to heavy quark production~\cite{Brodsky:1995ds}, or in evaluating the hard-scattering matrix elements underlying the exclusive processes~\cite{Brodsky:1997dh}.
+Different from the $\overline{\rm MS}$-scheme, the $V$-scheme is also helpful to model a smooth transition of the QCD running coupling through the thresholds of heavy quark productions, since it corrects the massive dependent corrections in its running behavior~\cite{Brodsky:1998mf}.